Ol Donyo Orok

 Entry Requirements

 The Kenya Forest Service, the custodian of the Forest on Namanga hill, does not levy any fee for hiking within.
-If you request them for an armed ranger though, a tip will be expected for the service.
+Your guide will advise you on their guiding and conservancy fees.

 Other sites: http://www.mck.or.ke/photo-gallery/ol-orok/